 A sad fact in our country is that there is a lot of money to be unethically made my ripping off veterans.
 You might think it would be difficult to put yourself into a financial bind since the government is paying for everything, but you might end up signing papers that say if the government doesn’t pay then you will.

 Avoid all that mess by only working with firms and certifications approved by the Veterans Administration.
 The VA has a search engine to help you find if your target certification is on the list to be reimbursed.
-You can also use our GI Bill search wizard to help you find a qualified program.

 Use Your Benefits Before They Expire

 You are allowed to use your benefits for 15 years after your release from active duty.
 If you don’t need to use them right now, don’t.
 But it doesn’t hurt to use them at some point in the future to better your career situation and skill set.